osklyarenko/define_me/README.md

 README
 ====
 This silly DSL demonstrates that L-language is more or less irrelevant for DSLs.
 You can do all sorts of tricks with your language of choice.
-Your DSL should reflect your D-domain as accurately as possible.
+Just remember that your DSL should reflect your D-domain as accurately as possible.

 Introduced concepts
 ---